simonvh/solexatools/README.md

-# Note: this is ported from the SVN repo, should probably be updated
+# Note

+Most of the functionality in these scripts is covered by [bedtools](http://bedtools.readthedocs.org/).
+Therefore, these scripts are no longer maintained.
+In some cases `peakstats.py` might still prove useful.

 # SolexaTools README

-Set of scripts to work with Solexa data.
+Set of scripts to work with HTS data.

 ## Short installation instructions